splintersuidman/cli-for-zermelo/README.md

 A command line application written in Rust that retrieves today's schedule from Zermelo.

 # Installation
 [Install Rust](https://rustup.rs).
-Then run the following in your terminal.
+Then run the following in your terminal:

 ```bash
 $ git clone https://github.com/splintah/cli-for-zermelo.git